Call for Papers: IJCV Special Issue

 Submission Guidelines

 Please submit via IJCV Editorial Manager: https://www.editorialmanager.com/visi.
-Choose SI: Open-World Visual Recognition from the Article Type dropdown.
+Choose S.I: Ensuring Trustworthiness in Open-World Visual Recognition from the Article Type dropdown.

 Submitted papers should present original, unpublished work, relevant to one of the topics of the Special Issue.
 All submitted papers will be evaluated on the basis of relevance, significance of contribution, technical quality, scholarship, and quality of presentation, by at least three independent reviewers.
 It is the policy of the journal that no submission, or substantially overlapping submission, be published or be under review at another journal or conference at any time during the review process.
 Manuscripts will be subject to a peer reviewing process and must conform to the author guidelines available on the IJCV website at: https://www.springer.com/11263